Therapeutic vs. Traditional Foster Care

 UMFS supports both types of foster care.
 Here’s a look at the differences between traditional foster care and therapeutic foster care.

-Why are Children in Traditional Foster Care & Therapeutic Foster Care?
+Why are Children and Teens in Traditional Foster Care & Therapeutic Foster Care?

 UMFS offers foster care services to children and youth of all ages who are unable to remain in their family of origin.
 These children and their families are going through a crisis situation which can mean a number of things, not limited to the following: